dstroud/cybermidi/README.md

 ### What it is
-Mod to send MIDI between Norns over IP.
+A mod to send MIDI between Norns over IP.

 ### How to use it
 1. Install from the Maiden project manager (or `;install https://github.com/dstroud/cybermidi`)
 2. Enable the mod in SYSTEM>>MODS>>E3 (+ symbol) and restart.
 3. Edit mod settings via SYSTEM>>MODS>>CYBERMIDI>>K3.
 Use E2 to navigate and E3 to change values.
 K3 refreshes LAN devices.
-4. `LAN` option shows other Norns on your subnet with the mod running. `Manual` allows entering your own IP.
+4. `LAN` option shows other mod-enabled Norns on your subnet. `Manual` allows entering your own IP.
 You also loopback to localhost.
-6. IP settings are applied immediately (watch out for hanging notes) and persist on reboot.
+5. IP settings are applied immediately (watch out for hanging notes if you are sending MIDI) and persist on reboot.
-7. Enable a "virtual" MIDI port in SYSTEM>>DEVICES>>MIDI.
+6. Enable a "virtual" MIDI port in SYSTEM>>DEVICES>>MIDI.
 Use this to send and receive MIDI in your script.

 ### Misc to-do/roadmap stuff:
 - Norns' MIDI clocking and CC PMAP functionality does not seem to work with the virtual MIDI interface.
 We can send and receive those messages but the system ignores them.
 I don't know if this is intentional or an oversight but I'd appreciate it if anyone who knows what they are doing (i.e. not me) can take a look at this.
 You can sync with Link clock source, however.